anoma/namada-whitepaper/namadapaper.md

 [^1]: For more details, see TODO CITE ZeroCash Paper @

-[^2]: The reason for this has to do with providing incentives
+[^2]: The reason for this has to do with providing rewards for contributing to the shielded set

 #### **Transferring Assets**
 Notes are transferred by constructing zero knowledge proofs that are able to nullify notes and mint them under the ownership of the receiver.